Professor Angela McLean

 Share

-Professor Angela McLean is Professor of Mathematical Biology in the Department of Zoology at the University of Oxford.
-She is also the Director of the Institute of Emerging Infections, a multi-disciplinary team of biologists, mathematicians and clinicians working to understand the underlying processes that drive the emergence and spread of novel human infectious diseases.
+Until April 2023, Angela McLean was a Professor of Mathematical Biology in the Department of Zoology at Oxford University and a Fellow of All Souls College.
+She was also the Director of the Institute of Emerging Infections, a multi-disciplinary team of biologists, mathematicians and clinicians working to understand the underlying processes that drive the emergence and spread of novel human infectious diseases.

 Professor McLean's research interests lie in the use of mathematical models to aid our understanding of the evolution and spread of infectious agents.
 This encompasses modelling of the dynamics of infections and immune responses within individual hosts as well as models of the spread of infections from one host to another.
 Her groups current research interests focus on: HIV, HCV and Influenza.